Rygorazd/architecture-center/docs/framework/security/design-storage-keys.md

 **What types of keys and secrets are used and how are those generated?**
 ***
 There are various approaches that the workload team uses.
-Options include Microsoft-managed Keys, Customer-managed Keys, Bring Your Own Key.
+Options include Microsoft-managed Keys, Customer-managed Keys or Bring Your Own Key.
 The decision is often driven by security, compliance and specific data classification requirements.
-Have a clear understanding these requirements to determine the most suitable type of keys.
+Have a clear understanding of these requirements to determine the most suitable type of keys.

 **Are keys and secrets rotated frequently?**
 ***